neur0manc/docker-swarm-workshop/README.md

 eval $(docker-machine env manager-01) docker node ls docker service create --detach=false --with-registry-auth\
-    --name hello-go --replicas 3 -p 80:8080 brauer/hello-go
+    --name hello --replicas 3 -p 80:8080 brauer/hello-container
 docker service ls
-docker service ps hello-go
+docker service ps hello
 ```

 The small go service is now available on all nodes that are involved in
 the cluster, even the ones that don't run the container at the moment.
 Try it out in the browser:

 * [manager-01](http://manager-01)